Why Scouting?

 Scouting helps youth develop academic skills, self-confidence, ethics, leadership skills, and citizenship skills that influence their adult lives.

-The Scouts BSA provides youth with programs and activities that allow them to
+The Scouting America provides youth with programs and activities that allow them to

 While various activities and youth groups teach basic skills and promote teamwork, Scouting goes beyond that and encourages youth to achieve a deeper appreciation for service to others in their community.